Donald Trump Slams Iran’s National Bank With ‘Highest Sanctions Ever Imposed On A Country’

-President Donald Trump announced on Friday at least one of his administration’s responses to Iran on the heels of recent alleged military action against a Saudi Arabian oil facility that temporarily disrupted the global oil supply.
+On Friday, President Donald Trump announced at least one of his administration’s responses to Iran on the heels of recent alleged military action against a Saudi Arabian oil facility that temporarily disrupted the global oil supply.

 According to Politico, Trump revealed to reporters in the Oval Office that he slapped heavy financial sanctions on Iran, claiming they were the strongest sanctions against the country to date.